Tigt/guttersnipe/accessibility/index.md

 Webcomics have been, historically, rubbish at accessibility.
 Absolute trash.
 You're lucky if you get an empty `alt` attribute.

 This is pathetic, but it does have a consolation: it is ridiculously easy to improve it.
-Even if you make a mistake, it literally cannot become worse; it's all up from here.
+Even if we make a mistake, it literally cannot become worse; it's all up from here.

 ##`alt` text##

 The first crack would probably be putting a transcription of the comic inside `alt`.
 However, you shouldn't.

-* Search engines nowadays punish you if your `alt` text gets too long, because those SEO assholes made Google punish us for cramming keywords into there.
+* Search engines nowadays punish you if your `alt` text gets too long, because those SEO assholes made Google hate us for cramming keywords into there.
-* Too much text inside `alt` is impossible to navigate well for screen-readers and Braille displays: if they want to reread a specific part of it, they have to start from the beginning again, since there's no way of breaking it up into smaller bits; you can't use more HTML inside of `alt`.
+* Too much text inside `alt` is impossible to navigate well for screen-readers and Braille displays: if they want to reread a specific part of it, they have to start from the beginning again, since there's no way of breaking it up into smaller bits.
+You can't use HTML inside of `alt`, basically.
 * `alt` text is *not a description of the image*.
 It's an alternative, which is a subtle but important difference.
 For most images, that means something like `alt="The Prime Minister of China signs the treaty"`, instead of describing his suit, hair, what pen he's using, etc. The context of the image and the point of including it are more important than what it's of.

 How long is too long?
 There isn't a hard number, but a good rule of thumb is to try fitting it into a tweet.
 How much useful information can you put into the 140 characters?